 Oops!
 Something went wrong while submitting the form

-Providers under the Program are subject to potential criminal charges for a much wider range of activities or omissions.
-Those providing good and services under the Program can be charged when they:
+Healthcare providers under the Oklahoma Medicaid Program are subject to potential criminal charges for a wide range of activities or omissions.
+Those providing goods and services under the Program can be charged when they:

 Penalties for Medicaid and healthcare fraud are not limited to only participants receiving assistance and persons providing the assistance.
 Those individuals that work with the agencies associated with providing benefits to Medicaid recipients can also face criminal liability.